msardana94/gigster-expense-tracker/README.md

 * I was able to perform CRUD operations for managing the expenses.

 ## Tasks Incomplete
-* I was not able to implement the different reports.
+* Admin role not implemented
+* Different report generation not implemented.
 * No Integration or Unit testing performed.
 * Interface not tested across web browsers.